pudly/schmopera-hugo/content/articles/nerding-out-mozarts-blurry-barlines.md

 date = "2015-12-08T15:41:00+00:00"
 lastmod = "2017-01-19T18:09:00+00:00"
 publishDate = "2015-12-08T16:32:00+00:00"
 short_description = "All those squiggly lines that he wrote are erased bar lines.
-The duet is in 6/8 time, and in this version, Mozart has the downbeats lined up with words like \"Männern\" and \"Liebe\"; they're good words for downbeats, but Mozart apparently thought the pulse of this duet was a bit heavy-handed.
+The duet is in 6/8 time, and in this version, Mozart has the downbeats lined up with words like &quot;Männern&quot; and &quot;Liebe&quot;; they&#039;re good words for downbeats, but Mozart apparently thought the pulse of this duet was a bit heavy-handed.
 So, he moved the all of the barlines over by half a measure, and the effect is pretty amazing." slug = "nerding-out-mozarts-blurry-barlines" title = "Nerding out: Mozart&#039;s blurry barlines"
 +++